piedg/piedg/README.md

 - 📫 How to reach me: pietro.digiovanni.dev@gmail.com
 - 😄 Pronouns: He/Him
 - ❤ I love: Playing guitar 🎸, listening to A7X 🤘, and playing Roguelike or RPG
+- 📚 Computer Science student at La Sapienza University of Rome